ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ### Custom Sound

- Enter a string to point to the sound file in your mobile app.
-In the payload, specify the string name of the sound file to use.
+Add the sound file in your iOS application.
+Refer TODO

 ## Enable Monitoring

- To see the push notification monitoring status for iOS you have add the following code snippets.
+To see the push notification monitoring status for iOS you have to add the following code snippets,

 <strong>Swift 3</strong>
 ```